Robert-Clark-1990/MSP1_Mill_Comedy/README.md

-# Milestone Project 1: Comedian Website
+# Milestone Project 1: Mill Comedy - Comedian Website

 [Mill Comedy](https://robert-clark-1990.github.io/MSP1_Mill_Comedy/)

 This is the website for the up and coming comedian/podcaster/screenwriter, Milly Armstrong Clark.
 It is designed to be responsible and accessible on a range of devices, making it easy for users to keep up to date with Milly's projects or upcoming events and communicate with her through the use of a contact form.

 ---- INSERT SCREENSHOTS OF WEBSITE HERE --------

 This project has been built using the five planes of UX design to develop a site that is focused in its needs and objectives, and provides a high quality experience for the user.

 # Strategy